powerofknowing/adfsec/adf-security-baseline.md

 * Use Azure Policy [audit], [deny], and [deploy if not exist] to automatically enforce configurations for Azure resources.

 ### 7.10 Implement automated configuration monitoring for operating systems
-* Aplies if your Integration Runtime is running in an Azure Virtual Machine.
-Azure Automation State Configuration is a configuration management service for Desired State Configuration (DSC) nodes in any cloud or on-premises datacenter.
+* IF running IR in Azure VM, Azure Automation State Configuration can be used, which is a configuration management service for Desired State Configuration (DSC) nodes in any cloud or on-premises datacenter.

 ### 7.11 Manage Azure secrets securely
 * Use Managed Service Identity in conjunction with Azure Key Vault to simplify and secure secret management for your cloud applications.